kkharji/clj-duct-reitit/README.md

 #### `:duct.reitit/exception`

-Extra reitit and ring options
-  - `:muuntaja`:
-  - `:exceptions`
+Exception Handling configuration

 - `:handlers`: basic wrapper around [ring-reitit-exception-middleware].
   It expects a map of exception classes or `reitit.ring.middleware.exception` keys like wrap or default, and a function that takes `[exception request]`.
-    - `:log?` whether to log exceptions using `duct/logger`, default true if `duct/logger` exists.
+- `:log?` whether to log exceptions. default true.
+If `duct.reitit/logger`, then it will be used to log exceptions, otherwise it would use pretty print.
 - `:pretty?` whether to make log exceptions easier to read.

 [ring-reitit-exception-middleware]: https://cljdoc.org/d/metosin/reitit/0.5.15/doc/ring/exception-handling-with-ring#exceptioncreate-exception-middleware